 Still, there are other things you can do to help pay off your spouse’s student loan debt faster:

-- See if getting cash back by refinancing student loans would save you money
+- See if getting cash back by refinancing student loans and a lower rate would save you money on student loan interest.

 If you need outside help in evaluating your options to get out of student loan debt for as little money as possible, consider hiring one of our expert student loan planners.
 We’ve got a lot of experience in tackling student loan hurdles.
-No matter what your situation is, we’ve seen it, and we can help.
+No matter what your situation is, we’ve seen it, and we can help with payment plans to move forward.

 Did you know how much student loan debt your partner had before you got married?
 Are you each paying off student loans separately or together?